 in their careers led Katina to a leadership role in the non-profit group "Women In

 Exhibitions."
-Under her leadership for the last 5 years, Katina has turned simple
+Under her leadership since 2014, Katina has turned simple annual meetings

-annual meetings into well-attend events at ExhibitorLIVE, created a mentorship program,
+into well-attended events at ExhibitorLIVE, created a mentorship program, and led

-and led an advisory committee committed to further expanding support for women in
+an advisory committee committed to further expanding support for women in the exhibit

-the exhibit industry.
-Katina also teaches Design Development: Domestic and International
+industry.
+Katina also teaches Design Development: Domestic and International as part